juttle/juttle-engine/demos/core-juttle/README.md

 More adapters can be loaded (for example, see [memes-elastic demo](../memes-elastic/README.md)).

 This program uses the http adapter to read raw stock price and divident data from Yahoo!
 Finance (for a stock named by the user via a text input box), renders a timechart of daily closing prices over a background of daily trading volume, and shows dividend payouts (if any) as events overlaid on the same chart.

 [stock_prices.juttle](stock_prices.juttle)

 ```
-outrigger-client run --path stock_prices.juttle
+outrigger-client browser --path stock_prices.juttle
 ```

 ### Kitchen Duty